M-Variance Asymptotics and Uniqueness of Descriptors: M-Variance Asymptotics on a Manifold

-with the $r_i$ as defined in Assumption \ref{as:local-manifold}. \end{As} Note that for $r_i = 2$ Equation \eqref{eq:power_series_full} encompasses every possible covariance whereas for $r_i > 2$ this represents a restriction to easily tractable tensors.

-\begin{As}[Almost Surely Locally H\"older Continuous and Differentiable at Descriptor] Assume that for every $\mu^i \in E$ \begin{enumerate}[(i)] \item the gradient $\dot{\tau}^i_0 (X) := \mathrm{grad}_q \tau^i(q,X)|_{x=0}$ exists almost surely; \item there is a measurable function $\dot{\tau}^i: Q \to \mathbb{R}$ satisfying $\mathbb{E} [\dot{\tau}^i(X)^2] < \infty$ and some $0 < \beta \le 1$ such that the following H\"older condition
+\begin{As}[Almost Surely Locally H\"older Continuous and Differentiable at Descriptor] Assume that for every $\mu^i \in E$ \begin{enumerate}[(i)] \item the gradient $\dot{\tau}^i_0 (X) := \mathrm{grad}_q \tau^i(q,X)|_{q=0}$ exists almost surely; \item there is a measurable function $\dot{\tau}^i: Q \to \mathbb{R}$ satisfying $\mathbb{E} [\dot{\tau}^i(X)^2] < \infty$ and some $0 < \beta \le 1$ such that the following H\"older condition

 holds for all $x_1,x_2\in U_i$. \end{enumerate} \end{As} This Assumption holds for many loss functions including for the $L_p$-minimizer, principal geodesics and maximum likelihood estimators.
-In general, if the $\tau^i$ are differentiable with respect to their first argument and the derivatives are bounded within neighborhoods of the $\mu^i$, the assumption follows.
 The assumption boils down to requiring a finite second moment of the random variable in case of the mean on Euclidean space.
-A generalization of this type of condition was discussed by \cite{Schoetz2019}.
+A generalization of this type of condition using so-called quadruple inequalities was discussed by \cite{Schoetz2019}.

-Using these assumptions and the tools from empirical process theory we are now ready to show a bound for the empirical process.
-The derivation of the entropy bound shown below in Lemma \ref{lem:entropy} is only coarsely sketched in \cite{vdV00} for the special case $\beta = 1$.
-Here, we set out to make the argument more explicit and generalize it to general $\beta$.